 Paying Yourself First – Put Money in Your Personal Piggy Bank

-The average family today spends most of their time earning money so they can decide who, how and when to pay all the people they owe, while making sure they have everything they need.
-Then, the money is gone and the process of earning money and worrying start all over again.
-The current economic conditions haven’t made it any easier for people to pay themselves first.
-And worse, lots of people have no real understanding of what it means to pay yourself first.
-Fewer seem to want to take the time necessary to read the 1926 classic, The Richest Man in Babylon or do other things that would ensure they were monetarily satisfied.
+The average family today spends most of their time earning money so they can decide who, how, and when to pay all the people they owe, while making sure they have everything they need.
+Then, the money is gone, and the cycle of earning and worrying starts all over again.
+The current economic conditions haven’t made it any easier for people to “pay themselves first.”
+Worse still, many people have little understanding of what it actually means to pay yourself first.
+Fewer still seem willing to take the time to read the 1926 classic The Richest Man in Babylon or do other things that could help ensure they achieve financial satisfaction.

-Essentially, paying yourself first, means that when you get paid – before you pay anything else whether it be groceries, fuel, bills or go shopping for shoes – you pay yourself in the ways of a high yield savings account.
-If you don’t want to put your money into a bank account, then get an empty wine bottle and start paying yourself a set amount every pay day.
-It doesn’t have to be a lot and it certainly shouldn’t be so much that it makes the rest of your days an evil form of suffering.
-But anywhere from $10 to $100 per payday, saved for YOU, in any manner is vital to your financial wellbeing.
+Essentially, paying yourself first means that when you get paid – before you pay anything else, whether it be for groceries, fuel, bills, or a new pair of shoes – you pay yourself by setting aside money in a high-yield savings account.
+If you don’t want to use a bank account, get an empty wine bottle and start putting a set amount of money into it each payday.
+It doesn’t have to be a lot, and it certainly shouldn’t be so much that it makes the rest of your days feel like a financial struggle.
+Even saving anywhere from $10 to $100 per payday, in any manner, is vital to your financial well-being.

-Listen, the reasons to pay yourself first are endless.
-However, the most important reason to set the precedent of doing this is that begin developing a mindset to savings.
-You should be able to put something in your personal piggy bank each and every time you earn money.
-By setting the mindset and putting yourself at the highest realm of the priority list – you send a very direct and conscious message to yourself and the Universe.
-Many people pay themselves first by taking themselves out to dinner, upgrading their computer software, buying themselves new shoes, or enjoying a vacation.
-This is NOT what it means to pay yourself first.
+The reasons to pay yourself first are endless, but the most important one is that it helps you develop a mindset of saving.
+You should be able to put something into your personal “piggy bank” every time you earn money.
+By making yourself a priority, you send a clear, conscious message to both yourself and the Universe.
+Many people mistakenly pay themselves first by going out to dinner, upgrading their computer software, buying new shoes, or taking a vacation.
+This, however, is NOT what it means to pay yourself first.

-Allocate the money you set aside as something that you cannot touch.
-Sure, you can set a goal for the money.
-Most people nowadays would do better putting it into an account that doesn’t have easy access.
-If you can access it by visiting ATM machine, chances are it won’t yield much money because you will be ever tempted to pull it out when something comes up.
-Instead, use an online bank that doesn’t have a debit card that would force you to transfer the money, which could take days.
-You will find that you come up with other means to get your bills paid when you aren’t able to act on impulse.
+Allocate the money you set aside as something you cannot touch.
+Yes, you can set a goal for the money, but the key is to keep it out of easy reach.
+Most people would do well to deposit it into an account that doesn’t allow quick access.
+If you can withdraw it easily at an ATM, chances are you’ll be tempted to use it whenever something comes up.
+Instead, consider using an online bank that doesn’t provide a debit card, forcing you to transfer the money before you can access it.
+This delay can help you resist the impulse to spend it.

-Think of your savings money as a buffer.
-If you have big plans for the future, you can use that money for it.
-Or, you can simply and easily be building a nest egg, little by little that will help you out of an emergency should it arise.
-It will help you learn to feel more comfortable financially and as it builds up, give you a very visual and physical picture of what it means and how it feels to save.
-Sure, it’s not an over night plan to achieve big financial success – but in a years time, you would be surprised how it adds up.
+Think of your savings as a buffer.
+If you have big plans for the future, you can use the money for that.
+Alternatively, you’ll be building a nest egg, little by little, that will help you in case of an emergency.
+As your savings grow, you’ll feel more financially secure, and it will provide you with a very tangible picture of the benefits of saving.
+Sure, it’s not a quick fix for financial success, but in a year’s time, you’d be surprised at how much can add up.

-Another idea is to find very high yield savings accounts that as mentioned above, don’t have ATM access.
-Choose an online bank like ING or any of the other ones and look for incentives that allow you to earn money just by opening an account.
-Once you do, set up automatic transfers from your regular account.
-It is suggested to transfer an amount like $50, which isn’t enough to send you to the poor house, but is also a comfortable way to save $200 per month.
+Another strategy is to find high-yield savings accounts that don’t offer ATM access.
+Choose an online bank like ING or another one with incentives that allow you to earn money just by opening an account.
+Once you’ve opened it, set up automatic transfers from your regular account.
+A good starting point might be $50 per month.
+It’s not enough to break the bank, but it’s a comfortable way to save $200 per month over time.

-In today’s economy, financial experts seem to suggest that just about everyone can save 1% of their income.
-This may not seem like a lot to begin with, but it is a painless and easy way to start paying yourself first.
-Eventually, it will give you the courage to bump up the percent to 2 or 3%.
-They also suggest that once you pay off a debt, for which you have had a monthly payment – take that money and start saving it.
-After all, you have become used to NOT having it each month.
-Although it may seem easier to have it, and have an extra $200 per month to play with – the truth is you won’t miss it if you just roll it into a savings account.
+In today’s economy, financial experts suggest that almost everyone can save at least 1% of their income.
+While this may not seem like much at first, it’s an easy and painless way to start paying yourself first.
+Over time, this will give you the confidence to increase the percentage to 2% or 3%.
+Experts also recommend that once you pay off a debt with a monthly payment, you should take that same amount and begin saving it.
+After all, you’ve gotten used to not having it each month.
+Although it might be tempting to have an extra $200 per month to spend, you won’t miss it if you roll it into a savings account instead.

-There are of course other ways to save and pay yourself first as well.
-Try doing something like refusing to spend a $5 bill.
-Instead, put those $5 bills in your wine bottle.
-You would be surprised how 50 $5 bills can add up.
-You can do the same things with your change.
-This type of money is easily forgotten, and once it hits your wallet, it is as good as spent.
-The point of paying yourself first is just as must mental as it is physical.
-You have to begin believing that you are worthy of the payment and that it will be worthwhile in the long run.
+There are plenty of other ways to save and pay yourself first.
+For example, try refusing to spend any $5 bills you come across.
+Instead, put them in your wine bottle.
+You’d be surprised how quickly 50 $5 bills can add up.
+You can do the same thing with your change.
+This type of money is easily forgotten, and once it hits your wallet, it’s as good as spent.
+The point of paying yourself first is just as much about your mindset as it is about the physical action.
+You need to begin believing that you’re worthy of the payment and that it will be worthwhile in the long run.

 Share: